1enn0/intro-jupyter-notebooks/README.md

 * use your distribution's package manager to install Python 3.8 (search for `python3.8`, `python38`, ...)
 * run `python3.8 -m ensurepip --user` to ensure you have the corresponding pip version installed

+---

 ## Python Virtual Environments

-In order not to break any of your existing Python installations, we will be creating a virtual environment for this tutorial using a tool called `pipenv`.

-`pipenv` is a Python package itself, so you can install it into your Python 3.8 distribution by running
+In order not to break any of your existing Python installations, we will be creating a virtual environment for this tutorial using a tool called `pipenv`. `pipenv` is just a Python package itself, so you can install it into your Python 3.8 distribution by running

 ```
 pip3.8 install pipenv